loyldg/mytelegram/README.md

 Line 30:Replace `[2001:67c:4e8:f002::a]` with the IPV6 address of the gateway server,if gateway server IPV6 not enable,you can also replace the value with the IPV4 address of gateway server
 Line 70:`useWSS: false`(HTTP) `useWSS: false`(HTTPS)
 Line 224:Replace `this._args.useWSS ?
 443 : 80` with `this._args.useWSS ?
 30443 : 30444`

+## Support MyTelegram
+Love MyTelegram?
+Please give a star to this repository ⭐

 ## Feedback
 Contact author:[https://t.me/mytelegram666](https://t.me/mytelegram666)
 Join telegram group:[https://t.me/+S-aNBoRvCRpPyXrR](https://t.me/+S-aNBoRvCRpPyXrR)